 - Morir es vivir. – To die is to live.

-- ¿Qué carajo estás haciendo aquí? ¡Lárgate cabrón! – What the funk are you doing here?
-Get the funk outta here, cabrón
+- ¿Qué carajo estás haciendo aquí? ¡Lárgate cabrón! – What the hell are you doing here?
+Get the hell outta here, cabrón

 - ¡No deje que se escape! – Don’t let him escape!